 Day 3 Dinner:

 Another restaurant in Mexico we love is, La Catina de San Angel.
-My favorite menu item is the Tacos de Barbacoa and the special margarita with black ant salt.
+My favorite menu item is the Tacos de Barbacoa and one of their special margaritas.
 It is amazing and I highly recommend this restaurant.

 Day 3 Evening:

 Leave Epcot on the monorail and end your weekend where it began, at the Magic Kingdom.
 Get an evening picture in front of Cinderella’s castle.
 Ride whatever you missed the first day.
 Shoot for one big ride, Space Mountain, Thunder Mountain or Buzz Lightyear and whatever smaller rides have the least wait time.
-It’s a Small World, Monsters Inc. Laugh Floor, Pirates of the Caribbean, Ariel’s Undersea Adventure and Teacups (to name a few) are all fun and the wait times are usually lower.
-Don’t miss the Wishes Nighttime Spectacular.
+It’s a Small World, Monsters Inc. Laugh Floor, Pirates of the Caribbean, and Teacups (to name a few) are all fun and the wait times are usually lower.
+Don’t miss the Happily Ever After projection and firework show.
 Make sure to look up for Tinkerbell’s flight and fireworks to end the show.
-Later in the evening, end your trip with the all new Once Upon A Time.
-This new show brings Cinderella Castle to life with projections of beloved Disney scenes and characters, this is also my new favorite show!
-Once Upon A Time should not be missed if it is happening when you visit.

 It may be a jammed packed weekend but just think of everything you got to see and do.
-You can always skip something I suggested and add in a day at a water park, Disney Springs, or golf.
+You can always skip something I suggested and add in a day at a water park or golf.
 I like to reserve those activities for a longer stay, but this is your trip.
 Make the most of it and enjoy Disney!